Mazda Premacy 2004-2010 used car review

 The Premacy looks surprisingly sporty considering its intended task.
 The front features a prominent bonnet and sporty, slicked-back headlights.
 Along the side, the pillars of the car are blacked out which makes it appear as if the windows run uninterrupted all the way from the windscreen to the rear taillights.
 These are high on the rear of the car for better visibility and there is a small spoiler.

-The Premacy’s interior is very family friendly.
+The Premacy’s interior is very family-friendly.
 Finishes are hard and durable, and there are plenty of handy storage cubbies and bins.
 Slide behind the wheel and all the controls you need are close at hand - the stereo can be controlled from the wheel, the climate control settings are high on the dash for easy reach and to the right of the wheel are buttons to control the electric rear sliding doors.
 The stereo will require a band expander to receive local stations.

-The front seats are impressive - firm and supportive with good side bolsters.
 The rear seats all feel a little small, particularly the third row which is only suitable for kids.
 Their flexibility, however, is superb.
 The second row can slide forward and back to create more legroom and the middle row can be disassembled entirely to create a two-seat second row and a path to the rear seat.
 The second row has under-seat storage that can be used to hold the middle seat when it’s not in use.

 Luggage space is low when all seven seats are in place.
 Three small cases are about your limit, so a roof box or trailer might be necessary for family road trips with seven people seated.
 Fold the third row down - it splits 50/50 - and the space available expands dramatically - enough to carry six large cases.

 On the road